Dr Giulia Poerio

 - Poerio GL, Kellett S & Totterdell PA (2016) Tracking potentiating states of dissociation: An intensive clinical case study of sleep, daydreaming, mood, and depersonalization/derealization.
 Frontiers in Psychology.
 View this article in WRRO

 - Poerio GL, Totterdell P, Emerson L-M & Miles E (2016) Helping the heart grow fonder during absence: Daydreaming about significant others replenishes connectedness after induced loneliness.
-Cognition and Emotion, 30(6), 1197-1207.
+Cognition & Emotion, 30(6), 1-11.
 View this article in WRRO

 - Poerio GL, Totterdell P, Emerson L-M & Miles E (2015) Love is the triumph of the imagination: Daydreams about significant others are associated with increased happiness, love and connection.
 Consciousness and Cognition, 33, 135-144.
 View this article in WRRO